wdv4758h/pypy-extradoc/blog/draft/io-improvements.rst

 Hello everyone!

-We're about to wrap up the Warsaw sprint, so I would like to describe some branches which have been recently merged and which improved the I/O and the
+We've wrapped up the Warsaw sprint, so I would like to describe some branches which have been recently merged and which improved the I/O and the
 GC: `gc_no_cleanup_nursery`_ and `gc-incminimark-pinning`_.

-The first branch was started by Wenzhu Man for her Google Summer of Code and finished by Maciej Fijalkowski and Armin Rigo.
+The first branch was started by Wenzhu Man for her Google Summer of Code and finished by Maciej Fijałkowski and Armin Rigo.
 The PyPy GC works by allocating new objects in the young object area (the nursery), simply by incrementing a pointer.
 After each minor collection, the nursery has to be cleaned up.
 For simplicity, the GC used to do it by zeroing the whole nursery.

-This approach has bad effects on cache, since you zero a large memory at once and does unnecessary work for things that don't require zeroing like large strings.
-We somehow mitigated the first problem with incremental nursery zeroing, but this branch removes the zeroing completely, thus improving the string handling and recursive code (since jitframes don't requires zeroed memory either).
+This approach has bad effects on the cache, since you zero a large piece of memory at once and do unnecessary work for things that don't require zeroing like large strings.
+We mitigated the first problem somewhat with incremental nursery zeroing, but this branch removes the zeroing completely, thus improving the string handling and recursive code (since jitframes don't requires zeroed memory either).
 I measured the effect on two examples: